+ANDRITZ HYDRO GmbH has shown its willingness to use its contacts visà-vis the Xayaburi hydropower project developer to provide additional information about the resettlement site.
 ANDRITZ HYDRO GmbH has agreed to discuss the situation of the resettled communities and to support the remaining complainants in their respective efforts by helping them to establish direct contact to the Xayaburi hydropower project developer (Ch.
 Karnchang) and/or the government of Lao PDR, if necessary.